ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

                          "guid",
                          "apikey")

-   //To start the feature fetching operation, set the collectioId in the following way. appConfiguration.setCollectionId("collection_id")
+   //To start the feature fetching operation, set the collection_id in the following way. appConfiguration.setCollectionId("collection_id")
    ```
    {:codeblock}